knaxus/node-api-template/README.md

 # Scalable API Template for Node.js Applications

-This repo contains code for user management and ACL

 ## How to RUN

 - There are NPM scripts to help your development enviroment easy